 Yikes!
-Last year I broke my foot.
+A few years ago I broke my foot.
 Suddenly my plans for the next several weeks were brought to a halt.
 Okay, you’re hearing about my broken bone situation because it pales in comparison to all the ways divorce can bring abrupt and prolonged changes to a person’s life.

 Divorce slams the brakes on the dreams you had when you got married.
 Divorce shifts your now and your future in a new direction.
 You may find yourself overwhelmed with change.